-On 1st April 2019, Making Tax Digital is going to start for many VAT registered businesses in the UK.
+Making Tax Digital started on 1st April 2019 for many VAT registered businesses in the UK.

 This is a new digital process mandated by HMRC that changes the way you submit your VAT returns.